oahull0112/oahull0112.github.io/docs/Documentation/Libraries/howto.md

 Scientific libraries can be packaged together, like in the Intel Math Kernel Library (MKL), or Cray’s LibSci.
 They can also be built completely separately and act as standalone libraries.
 These libraries can be built with different MPI implementations and compiler choices.

 If you’re building a code that relies on one or more of these libraries, you can choose how to include these libraries.
 By the end of this tutorial, how to include these libraries should be clearer.
-If you need help building a particular package on an NREL machine, please contact the HPC apps team.
+If you need help building a particular package on an NREL machine, please contact [HPC help](mailto:hpc-help@nrel.gov).

 ## Makefiles, autoconf, and cmake